 Fixed Income Risk.
 When the Fund invests in fixed income securities, the value of your investment in the Fund will fluctuate with changes in interest rates.
 Typically, a rise in interest rates causes a decline in the value of fixed income securities.
 In general, the market price of debt securities with longer maturities will increase or decrease more in response to changes in interest rates than shorter-term securities.
-Recently, interest rates have been historically low.
-Current conditions may result in a rise in interest rates, which in turn may result in a decline in the value of the fixed income investments held by the Fund.
+Recently, interest rates have risen sharply after maintaining historically low levels for a significant period of time.
+Current conditions may result in an increase in interest rate volatility, which in turn may result in a decline in the value of the fixed income investments held by the Fund.
 As a result, for the present, interest rate risk may be heightened.
 Other risk factors include credit risk (the debtor may default) and prepayment risk (the debtor may pay its obligation early, reducing the amount of interest payments).
 These risks could affect the value of a particular investment, possibly causing the Fund's share price and total return to be reduced and fluctuate more than other types of investments.